 Set a consistent date, time and location so members will plan for it.
-Avoid cancelling your meeting as people will lose faith and stop RSVPing for your JAM.
+Avoid cancelling your meeting as people will lose faith and stop RSVPing for your meetup.

-In the event you can no longer be a JAM organizer, we ask that you nominate a replacement organizer in your place.
-If this is not possible please send email to firstname.lastname@example.org, we will work with you to find a replacement.
+In the event you can no longer be an organizer, we ask that you nominate a replacement organizer in your place.
+If this is not possible please send email to email@example.com and/or contact the Advocacy & Outreach SIG.
+We will work with you to find a replacement.

 Benefits of Being a Food or Venue or Recording Sponsor: